defenseunicorns/zarf-package-software-factory/backup-and-restore/artifactory/README.md

-# Backup and Restore Process for Jira
+# Backup and Restore Process for Artifactory

-Jira is configured to automatically take backups, but since DI2-ME is designed to be deployable to air gaps, the backup artifacts still reside inside the cluster.
+Artifactory is configured to automatically take backups, but since DI2-ME is designed to be deployable to air gaps, the backup artifacts still reside inside the cluster.
 They need to be extracted and kept somewhere safe.
 Please read through this guide in it's entirety before attempting any operations.

 ## Backup Procedure